-Elsewhere in this Annual Report and Accounts you will have read how, in 2022/23, Leeds Community Healthcare NHS Trust continued the recovery of services from the covid pandemic.
-It did do under a financial regime that moved away from the emergency arrangements of the previous two years, whilst maintaining a degree of stability for the Trust's income.
+Elsewhere in this Annual Report and Accounts you will have read how, in 2022/23, Leeds Community Healthcare NHS Trust continued the recovery of services from the COVID-19 pandemic.
+It did so under a financial regime that moved away from the emergency arrangements of the previous two years, whilst maintaining a degree of stability for the Trust's income.